-Prepare Azure resources for replication of on-premises machines
+Prepare Azure for on-premises disaster recovery to Azure

-- Verify that your account has replication permissions.
+- Verify that the Azure account has replication permissions.

-- Set an Azure network.
-When Azure VMs are created after failover, they're joined to this Azure network.
+- Set up an Azure virtual network (VNet).
+When Azure VMs are created after failover, they're joined to this network.

 Verify account permissions

-If you just created your free Azure account, you're the administrator of your subscription.
+If you just created your free Azure account, you're the administrator of your subscription and you have the permissions you need.
 If you're not the subscription administrator, work with the administrator to assign the permissions you need.
 To enable replication for a new virtual machine, you must have permission to:

 - Create a VM in the selected resource group.